mannd/epmobiletest/README.md

 ## Description
 Unit tests for EP Mobile.
+Note that as of Apr 3, 2016 these tests have been moved into the main epmobile repository.

 ## License
 Copyright 2011 [EP Studios, Inc.](http://www.epstudiossoftware.com)